 Dedicated highway user revenue, collected through a state excise tax on fuels, motor vehicle registration fees, and other fees designated by state law, are deposited into the Iowa RUTF.
 No State of Iowa general fund (i.e. general tax) revenue is used for highway projects in Iowa.
-Established in 1949 by the 53rd Iowa General Assembly, the RUTF has provided a stable and reliable source for investing in the state's primary, secondary and municipal roadway systems.
+Established in 1949 by the 53rd Iowa General Assembly, the RUTF has provided a stable and reliable source for investing in the state's primary, secondary, and municipal roadway systems.

-After some off-the-top diversions, receipts into the RUTF are distributed according to a formula of 47.5 percent for the primary road system programmed by the Commission and constructed and maintained by the lowa DOT, 24.5 percent for secondary county roads, 8 percent for farm-to-market county roads, and 20 percent for city streets.
+After some off-the-top allocations, receipts into the RUTF are distributed according to a formula of 47.5 percent for the primary road system programmed by the Commission and constructed and maintained by the lowa DOT, 24.5 percent for secondary county roads, 20 percent for city streets, and 8 percent for farm-to-market county roads.